 - Keep in mind that you have already defined the default price for that offer.
 The default price will be applied to all recurring payments (subscription renewals when the new season starts).

-- Frequently, broadcasters want to reward loyal users by keeping the recurring price more attractive than other prices during the season.
+- Frequently, you may want to reward loyal users by keeping the recurring price more attractive than other prices during the season.
 In that case, the default price is equal to the early-bird price, but once the season launches and the demand is higher, a higher price should be defined.

 - You can define as many promotional prices as you wish.